strongloop/strongloop.com2/_posts/2019-10-03-import-lb3-models-to-lb4.md

 (Move up and down to reveal more choices)
 ```

-Now the generator migrates the model definition to LoopBack 4 style, creates a TypeScript model file and also updates the relevant index file.
+Now the generator migrates the model definition to the LoopBack 4 style, creates a TypeScript model file, and also updates the relevant index file.

 ```
 ?
 Select models to import: CoffeeShop